Publications

 The warrant of arithmetic theory acceptance

 If, on the basis of accepting a system of axioms S, we are warranted in accepting additional principles which are not immediately available in S, then what is the nature of that warrant?
-In this project I argue that the nature of the epistemic warrant involved in theory acceptance cannot be like any traditional epistemic notions which appear in the literature (mathematical justification, and Crispin Wright’s (2004) notion of entitlements).
-I propose a different kind of epistemic warrant which I suggest can solve this problem.
+This project is concerned with the thesis that the nature of the epistemic warrant involved in theory acceptance cannot be any traditional epistemic notions which appear in the literature (mathematical justification, and Crispin Wright’s (2004) notion of entitlements).

 Epistemic routes to large cardinals